Xiaofei-it/pinoc/docs/trojan_demo.md

 # Demo of Trojan

-This chapter covers the usage of the Trojan library.
+This chapter covers a demo of the Trojan library.

 ## Configuration